Leo-Thomas/EngineFaultDB/README.md

 This dataset consists of 59,000 entries spanning across 14 distinct variables, capturing both standard operational metrics and specific fault conditions.

-Regarding the variables of the data set, these are:
+Regarding the variables of the dataset, these are:

 * **Manifold Absolute Pressure (MAP):** A measure of the pressure within the intake manifold, crucial for the engine's electronic control system to regulate fuel injection and ignition timing.
 * **Throttle Position Sensor (TPS):** Provides information about the position of the throttle, influencing fuel injection, ignition timing, and other engine parameters.